- Published on

 PROTON_SMTP_PORT=587

-i also add these to the GitLab CI/CD for deployment into the live environment.
+I also add these to the CI/CD for deployment into the live environment.

 nodemailer